 After a few years back in Canada to complete architect licensing exams and start his own practice, Henry Tsang Architect, he returned to Asia again accepting his first professorship at Keimyung University in South Korea in 2015.

 In 2019, he joined AU and relocated to Calgary, Alta., where he currently lives with his wife and young son.

-He explained the first two themes are tied together in the idea of sustainability in architecture, and in particular asking questions about what long-term impacts buildings might have on the health of occupants, but also in terms of buildings’ effects on the environment.
+He explained the first 2 themes are tied together in the idea of sustainability in architecture, and in particular asking questions about what long-term impacts buildings might have on the health of occupants, but also in terms of buildings’ effects on the environment.
 These issues have become even more important in the past year in the context of the COVID-19 global pandemic.

 With respect to the inclusion piece, Tsang said the idea of inclusion in architecture relates not just to accessibility issues in physical space, although that is an important consideration—he is working to improve his own understanding of these issues with the Rick Hansen Foundation Accessibility Certification course offered through PowerED™ by Athabasca University.